brendandc/multilingual-google-image-scraper/README.md

         source env/bin/activate
         export DISPLAY=:10

+5. Install geckodriver wrapper for firefox
+For newer versions of firefox, it is necessary to download and extract the latest version of [geckodriver](https://github.com/mozilla/geckodriver/releases).
+Once downloaded, you'll need to add the directory where you extracted it to your path by adding a line to your `~/.bashrc` like:

+        export PATH="/home/ubuntu/geckodriver:$PATH"
-5. Logout/log back in or do
+6. Logout/log back in or do

         source ~/.bashrc
-6. Install the python library requirements:
+7. Install the python library requirements:

         pip install -r requirements.txt

-7. Clone the git repository with the latest code
+8. Clone the git repository with the latest code

         git clone git@github.com:brendandc/dictionary-based-google-image-scraper.git